 Installation of Noventa's WETTM system begins with deep underground engineering.
+1 Ancala, 2024: "Noventa."
 GREEN LOGISTICS Delivering continuous growth through logistics investments Since launching our logistics business in 2012, Aquila Capital's investment team has acquired significant assets totalling more than 1.3 million square metres of rentable space.
-Our ambition is to minimise the environmental impact of these traditionally carbon-intensive assets while delivering attractive financial returns for our clients.

-1 Prologis, 2025: "The E-commerce Boom Isn't Over: Implications for Logistics Real Estate" 2 Defined in glossary.
-Logistics assets provide investors with compelling advantages, including sustained demand driven by e-commerce growth and resilient occupancy rates and rental income, even in economic downturns.
+Our ambition is to minimise the environmental impact of these traditionally carbon-intensive assets while delivering attractive financial returns for our clients. compelling advantages, including sustained demand driven by e-commerce growth and resilient occupancy rates and rental income, even in economic downturns.
 Including logistics assets in an investment portfolio also provides diversification benefits, which can help mitigate risk and enhance overall portfolio performance.
-Our projects, primarily located in southern Europe, are developed with a strong focus on sustainability and operational excellence.
+Logistics assets provide investors with Our projects, primarily located in southern Europe, are developed with a strong focus on sustainability and operational excellence.
 This involves planning carefully and adopting the latest technologies, materials and practices.
 We strive for high standards, including top Building Research Establishment Environmental Assessment Methodology (BREEAM) and Leadership in Energy and Environmental Design (LEED) certifications for all our projects.
 We also aim to maximise the positive societal impact of our projects, including creating jobs, enhancing regional integration into global trade networks, and improving environmental characteristics by optimising routing and transportation methods.

 Our Aquila Capital Southern European Logistics (ACSEL) fund, launched in 2021, generates stable returns through a diversified portfolio of newly built logistics assets that incorporate ESG principles throughout southern Europe, including in Italy, Spain and Portugal.
 Properties are strategically located, built and operated to high energy efficiency and environmental protection standards.
 Selection criteria include proximity to transportation hubs to minimise transport-related carbon emissions, adherence to building standards such as BREEAM and the ability to accommodate rooftop photovoltaic panels.
 All ACSEL acquisitions follow a comprehensive investment process and decision-making framework that aligns with the fund's ESG objectives.
 ACSEL also adopts a proactive approach to ESG due diligence, post-acquisition ESG implementation, and monitoring and reporting processes.

-Gandra North Green Logistics Park, Porto, Portugal.
+Gandra North Green Logistics Park, Porto, Portugal

-SPOTLIGHT GANDRA NORTH Green Logistics Park In September, the ACSEL fund officially acquired our Gandra North Green Logistics Park.
+SPOTLIGHT GANDRA NORTH

+Green Logistics Park

+In September, the ACSEL fund officially acquired our Gandra North Green Logistics Park.
 Located near Porto, Portugal's second-largest port, this prime location offers direct access to key logistics routes.
 The newly built facility, developed by Green Logistics, has a total leasable area of 16,570 sqm.

 The project is expected to achieve BREEAM Very Good certification in 2025.
 Features include a water retention basin and permeable pavement to promote the natural drainage of rainwater, EV chargers, bicycle parking and solar PV rooftop panels.

-16,570 sqm of total leasable area in the newly built facility In accordance with the fund's pre-contractual disclosure under SFDR.
-Defined in glossary.
+16,570 sqm of total leasable area in the

+newly built facility

 Gandra North Green Logistics Park, Porto, Portugal.
 2024 IN REVIEW Green Logistics remained committed to project acquisition in 2024.
 A major achievement was the aforementioned acquisition of Gandra North Green Logistics Park in Portugal.
-A modern logistics complex located near Porto, the park has been built with sustainability at its core, reinforcing ACSEL's focus on investments which promote environmental characteristics.
+A modern logistics complex located near Porto, the park has been built with sustainability at its core, reinforcing ACSEL's focus on environmentally responsible investments.
 See the spotlight opposite for more information.
 LOOKING AHEAD We will continue to deploy capital in accordance with ACSEL's strategy, acquiring ESG-integrated assets in Spain, Portugal and Italy.
 Enhancing our BREEAM and LEED certifications across multiple assets is a focus for 2025.
 We are currently working towards achieving a BREEAM Very Good certification for our Magellan asset in Portugal.
 We are also focused on enhancing our ESG performance through GRESB assessments.
 DATA CENTERS Building Al-ready data centers for a high-performance future